November 11, 2022

 In 2020, a congressional panel recommended expanding the draft to include women who are 18–25 that don’t fall into other categories listed above (such as having a physical or mental handicap).

 Lastly, men over age 25 don’t have to register.
 However, if they weren’t registered previously, they must provide documentation regarding why they were never registered.
-For example, if they moved to the US at age 26, they’d need to provide paperwork proving that.
+For example, if they moved to the US after their 26th birthday, they’d need to provide paperwork proving that.

-Aside from the FAFSA, you can register online, by mail, or in person.
+You can register online, by mail, or in person.
+You can no longer use the FAFSA to automatically register.

 To register online, you’ll head to the Select Service System’s website and fill out a short registration form by providing your basic personal information.
 This includes things like your name, address, gender, date of birth, and Social Security number.